intel/vscode-oneapi-devcloud-connector/README.md

-> NOTE: These are service terminals that are being used to facilite your connection to the oneAPI DevCloud.
+> NOTE: These are service terminals that are being used to facilite your connection to the Intel® DevCloud.
 Do not close them during your DevCloud session; closing them will interrupt your SSH connection to the DevCloud.

 5. The second terminal may ask you to add an SSH key fingerprint - type "yes".